Swiss stocks - Factors to watch on June 13

-BRIEF-Humanwell healthcare's unit to set up U.S. joint stock company for asset acquisition

-* Says unit signs agreement with Blue Ridge Holding to set up joint stock company in U.S. for acquiring RiteDose Holdings I, Inc.

-ZURICH, June 13 The Swiss blue-chip SMI was seen opening 0.2 percent higher at 8826 points on Tuesday, according to premarket indications by bank Julius Baer .
+ZURICH, June 13 (Reuters) - The Swiss blue-chip SMI was seen opening 0.2 percent higher at 8826 points on Tuesday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks on Tuesday.